Kickoff Mardi Gras in NWLA at the Annual 12th Night Celebration - NewsBreak

 John Wayne slept here: when Hollywood came to North Louisiana

-This is the tale of a special guest, one of the most recognizable men in America, one of the last people you'd expect to spend the night in simple, no-frills accommodations in Homer, Louisiana in 1958.
+HOMER, La.
+(KTAL/KMSS) – This is the tale of a special guest, one of the most recognizable men in America, one of the last people you’d expect to spend the night in simple, no-frills accommodations in Homer, Louisiana in 1958.
+The story begins when Claiborne Hotel Courts opened...

 Blue Bell Favorite Back in Shreveport Stores